Retinal (retinaldehído): por qué supera al retinol y cómo usarlo bien

 Applies: Yes

-Sensitive skin that still wants retinoids
+Sensitive skin that wants to try retinoids

 Applies: Yes